adparikh245/GNN-financial-volatility/README.md

-# Equirus Research - GNN for Financial Time Series
+# GNN for Financial Time Series

 **Inspired by:** "Graph-Based Stock Volatility Forecasting with Effective Transfer Entropy and Hurst-Based Regime Adaptation" by Sangheon Lee and Poongjin Cho